 4. Line And Lure Weight

-Casting reels work best with lines having large diameters.
+Best Line For Baitcasters usually have large diameter.
 That said, you can easily use heavier lines and big baits/lures.
 This help to pull in the bass, big cats, trout, and more.
 Whereas, if you are into light or ultralight fishing, spinning rods would work perfectly.

 These typically use lighter lines however, some top-tier models can manage heavy lines and lures as well.
 The best type of fish to catch with spinning tackle include perch, walleye, trout, panfish, etc.